 Indo-Arabic anchors are typically made from vertical stone blocks, often square in cross-section, with two rectangular or square lower holes, and a circular upper hole.
 One of the anchors has wide grooves on all four sections and is probably of Chinese origin.

-Similar anchor stone have been reported from other sites of Saurashtra coast, such as Dwarka and Beyt Dwarka, but the quantity found at Ghogha is overwhelming.
+Similar anchor stones have been reported from other sites of Saurashtra coast, such as Dwarka and Beyt Dwarka, but the quantity found at Ghogha is overwhelming.
 According to archaeologists, Ghogha may have been a manufacturing hub of Indo-Arabic anchor stones.
-This is assumed because of the discovery of a lone anchor stone without hole.
+This is assumed because of the discovery of a lone anchor stone without a hole.

 Ghogha is also the only archaeological site where stone anchors have been found with Islamic glazed pottery.
 During my visit to Ghogha, I came across a few pottery pieces with blue, green and brown glaze.
 These were fragments of ring footed base bowls, dishes and storage jars.
 The discovery of glazed pottery also suggests that this area was used for loading and unloading of cargo by the Arab traders.

-These traders from Arab and Persian Gulf introduced Islam in Gujarat.
+These traders from Arab and the Persian Gulf introduced Islam in Gujarat.
 Many of them married local women adopting the local Gujarati language and customs over time.
 Ghogha continued to be a major port until the rise of Bhavnagar in the 17th century CE.
 Its importance as a thriving port is also noticed in a local proverb ‘Lanka ni ladi ane Ghoghano var’, which translates to ‘the bride of Lanka (Sri Lanka) and groom of Ghogha’.

 However, its prosperity was also a cause for its decline.
 Ghogha was attacked and conquered several times by rulers such as the Gohil Rajputs and Sultans of the Medieval Period, gradually weakening its economy.